-700 - Epidemiology and Biostatics, 3 Cr.
+700 - Epidemiology and Population Health, 3 Cr.

-This course serves as a graduate exploration of epidemiologic principles as they apply to the determinants of health and disease in populations.
+This course serves as a graduate exploration of epidemiologic principles as they apply to the determinants of health and disease surveillance in populations.
 An overview of epidemiologic measures and research designs is provided.
-Skills related to interpreting biostatistical data will be developed by analyzing evidence provided in relevant healthcare literature.
-Current and historical examples will be used to highlight the application of epidemiology and biostatistics in healthcare.
+Skills related to interpreting biostatistical data found in health care literature as well as those utilized in advanced nursing practice will be developed.
+Clinical and population-based principles of health promotion and disease prevention are incorporated.
+Recommended prerequisites: 507, 530.